Introduction

 Here’s is a high-level summary of each of the seven posts in these series:

-Note that while some SQL and data modeling examples are included throughout the series, the focus is primarily on the concepts behind hierarchies.
-For a detailed review of relational data models for hierarchies, their corresponding SQL definitions and ETL logic, and a brief discussion on architecture and tradeoffs is addressed in Post 6.
+Note that the emphasis in the first five posts is largely conceptual (although some SQL is provided where relevant).
+A detailed review of relational data models for hierarchies, their corresponding SQL definitions and ETL logic, and a brief discussion on architecture and tradeoffs are addressed specifically in Post 6.

 Also note that the query language MDX and its role in consuming hierarchies is touched on at a few points throughout this series of posts, but doesn’t take a central role given its (unfortunate) absence in most “modern data stack” deployments.